-Earthquakes in Taiwan since 1950The strongest earthquake in Taiwan happened on 03/12/1966 in the region Taiwan with a magnitude of 8.0 on the Richter scale.
+Earthquakes in Taiwan since 1950The strongest earthquake in Taiwan happened on 03/12/1966 in the Taiwan region with a magnitude of 8.0 on the Richter scale.
 The shifting of tectonic plates in a depth of 21 km resulted in 7 deaths.
-The earthquake also triggered a tsunami with further victims and destructions.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |03/27/2013||Nantou County, Taipei||19 km||6.0||1|

 |05/01/2004||Hualien (Taroko Gorge National Park)||13 km||5.2||2|

 |06/05/1994||Chi-Lung, I-Lan, Taipei, Nan-Ao||30 km||6.4||1|